michaelbZA/my-website/content/posts/fc-series/07-building-high-performance-finance-team.md

 2. **Clarify your vision** - Define what "high performance" means in your specific context
 3. **Identify development needs** - Map the gap between current and desired capabilities
 4. **Create learning paths** - Develop tailored development plans for team members
-5. **Review team structure** - Align organizational design with strategic priorities
+5. **Review team structure** - Align organisational design with strategic priorities
 6. **Implement mentoring** - Create formal and informal knowledge-sharing mechanisms
-7. **Measure and recognize** - Establish metrics for team performance and celebrate progress
+7. **Measure and recognise** - Establish metrics for team performance and celebrate progress

 ## Conclusion

 Building a high-performance finance team is not a one-time project but an ongoing journey of development and improvement.
-By applying Parmenter's team development framework and Stack's open-book management principles, finance leaders can create teams that deliver exceptional value to their organizations.
+By applying Parmenter's team development framework and Stack's open-book management principles, finance leaders can create teams that deliver exceptional value to their organisations.

-As David Parmenter emphasizes, "The finance function of the future will be judged not by the accuracy of its reporting but by the impact of its insights."
-By investing in your team's capabilities, structure, processes, and culture, you can position your finance function as a true strategic partner in organizational success.
+As David Parmenter emphasises, "The finance function of the future will be judged not by the accuracy of its reporting but by the impact of its insights."
+By investing in your team's capabilities, structure, processes, and culture, you can position your finance function as a true strategic partner in organisational success.

 ---

-*What approaches have you found most effective in developing finance team capabilities?
-Have you implemented any elements of Parmenter's framework or Stack's open-book management?
-Share your experiences in the comments below, and stay tuned for Part 7 of this series, where we'll explore finance-led business transformation.*

 ## References